adam-wozniak/website/_posts/2021-10-04-how-to-learn-anything-twelve-months.md

 ![](/images/pexels-vi-nowak-1002272.jpg)

 ## 12 months later
-Recently, I celebrated the 12-month milestone.
+In mid-2021, I celebrated the 12-month milestone.
 It wasn’t easy, of course, but it was more fun and rewarding than I expected.
 And the results have blown me away.

 Here’s what I’ve accomplished in my first 12 months of learning game development daily: